rodneyshupe/Cookbook/Recipes/Entrees/Poultry/BeerCanChicken.rst

    another 1/2 tablespoon of the mixture between the flesh and the skin.
    Cover and refrigerate the chicken while you preheat the grill.
-2. Set up the grill for indirect grilling placing a drip pan in the center.
+2. Set up the grill for indirect grilling placing a drip pan in the centre.
 If using a charcoal grill, preheat it to medium.
 If using a gas grill, place all the wood chips in the smoker box and preheat the grill to high; then, when smoke appears, lower the heat to medium.
 3. Pop the tab on the beer can.
 Using a "church key" style can opener,